google/gson/UserGuide.md

 ```
 ### <a name="TOC-Versioning-Support"></a>Versioning Support

 Multiple versions of the same object can be maintained by using [@Since](http://code.google.com/p/google-gson/source/browse/trunk/gson/src/main/java/com/google/gson/annotations/Since.java "@Since") annotation.
 This annotation can be used on Classes, Fields and, in a future release, Methods.
-In order to leverage this feature, you must configure your <span style="font-family:courier new,monospace">Gson</span> instance to ignore any field/object that is greater than some version number.
-If no version is set on the <span style="font-family:courier new,monospace">Gson</span> instance then it will serialize and deserialize all fields and classes regardless of the version.
+In order to leverage this feature, you must configure your `Gson` instance to ignore any field/object that is greater than some version number.
+If no version is set on the `Gson` instance then it will serialize and deserialize all fields and classes regardless of the version.
 ```
 public class VersionedClass {
   @Since(1.1) private final String newerField;